Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-6/problem_4.md

 Important note here: **This counts as 50% of the final exam points**.

+TL;DR. A summary of tasks to do

+- Answer the study questions about B-tree
+- Finish the *find_by_name* function
+- Run performance test and write analysis for single query
+- Run performance test and write analysis for range query

+Report is to be written in the *test/problem_4/report* file.

 ### Storing large amount of data

 The story here is that we need to store a large number of user records.
 Each record contains username, age and a set of hobbies.
 What's your favorite hobby by the way?